arthurpaulino/miraiml/CONTRIBUTING.md

 Code contributions can only be made if there is an **open issue** related to the changes you want to make, where we have discussed and come to an agreement about them.
 Such issues will be tagged with the `reserved: approved` label.
+Comment on the issue saying that you will implement it and I will assign it to you.

+Before you start coding, checkout to a new branch called `issue-<#issue>` (e.g.:
+`issue-42`).

 Before commiting your changes, remember to increment the package version according to the [Semantic Versioning][semver] specification, with one difference: there is